ostdotcom/website-docupony/platform/docs/guides/create-user-wallet.md

 1. A **6 digit PIN** set by user

-2. User Id: User id of economy user in OST Platform
+2. User Id: User id of user in OST Platform

 3. passphrasePrefix: a unique string for each user with high entropy, generated on your server.